w3c/css-houdini-drafts/css-animationworklet/README.md

 much as possible.
 We believe this API hits a sweet spot in balancing among performance, richness, and rationality for addressing our key use cases.

+Key principal behind the design of AnimationWorklet can be found in this [vision](vision.md) document.
 This design supersedes our [CompositorWorker proposal][cw-proposal].

 # Motivating Use Cases